Cuilie/Code-for-algorithm-stanford-coursera/README.md

 ## Course2 week3 Heap Implementation & Median Maintenance
-Implemented a heap class with two methods "Insert" and "popmin" with O(log(n)) time complicity.
-And then, using heap class I implemented to construct an Median Maintenance algorithm, which could maintenance the median when a stream of numbers pour in.
+Implementing the heap class with two methods "Insert" and "popmin" with O(log(n)) time complicity; using the heap class to construct an Median Maintenance algorithm, which could maintenance the median when a stream of numbers pour in.
 That is, when a new number come, it will compute a new median with in O(log(n)) time.

 Course link:shttps://www.coursera.org/learn/algorithms-graphs-data-structures/lecture/iIzo8/heaps-operations-and-applications